Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Related Work

 \section{Related Work}

-Flaky tests have been widely extensively in classical software, and only recently examined in quantum software.
+Flaky tests have been widely studied in classical software, and only recently examined in quantum software.
 This section reviews both bodies of work, highlighting the methodological gap that motivates our dynamic study.